 The news has made it clear that managing risk and increasing resilience across the supply chain.

-We live in a rapidly changing world.
 Facing ever-increasing customer demand and stiff competition, companies have spent years boosting efficiencies and cutting costs.
 Stark reminders in the news have made it clear that managing risk and increasing resilience across the supply chain has never been more important.

 Prolonged product shortages during long recovery periods after disasters have managed to shine the spotlight on the lack of preparedness in our complex multi-tier, multi-dimensional supply global chains.
 As companies face uncertainty due to tightening government regulations, rising environmental concerns heightened geopolitical risks, and frequently occurring disasters, organizational resilience is one of the key parameters demanding the attention of executives and supply chain managers alike.